 As you familiarise yourself with your job, your challenge is to see how your professional skills match the requirements and opportunities of that job.
 The nature of your profession changes constantly in response to the pressures of shifting requirements for how you solve problems.
 This makes it difficult to keep up your professional knowledge and skills, in practice — but it doesn't become any less important on that account.

 A long-term focus on how your professional skills and knowledge permeate your work can be a valuable compass for you.
-It can help you to navigate a shifting environment, lending some constancy to the way you use and develop your skills.
+It can help you to navigate a shifting environment, lending some consistency to the way you use and develop your skills.
 Additionally, this professional compass can support you in proactively contributing to using your own interests and strengths to change the nature of your job.

 Expanding and developing your professional knowledge and skills is also crucial to finding meaning in your work.
 If, for example, you find that bad management, new management systems, or disputes between different fields become a barrier to your ability to perform professional and responsible work, that can damage your shared working environment, and you might lose your motivation and engagement in the tasks you perform.